Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 An Actionable Snake-Proofing Checklist

-The only way to keep snakes out of the coop is to make it physically inaccessible and unattractive to them.
+The only way to how to snake-proof your chicken coop is to make it physically inaccessible and unattractive to them.

 This checklist is a great start for a more comprehensive predator-proofing plan for a safer coop.